 The northeast has a three season climate: Winter, Summer, and the Rainy Season.

 Winter is the best time to visit this region.
 This is from November through February.
 Nights can be chilly but by afternoon temperatures are comfortable.
 This region experiences the most extreme temperature changes in the country.
 During summer, the lowlands have the hottest temperatures.
 In contrast, during winter, the mountainous areas have the coldest temperatures.

 Thailand has a warm, tropical climate affected by a seasonal monsoon.
 The summer period, or hot and dry season, is from March to June.
 Try and avoid April because this is the hottest month across the country.

 The rainy season is from June to October.
 The monsoons finish when the wind direction changes.
 This season can be described as unpredictable and not the constant downpour of rain like you would expect.
-The middle months of this season may hold particularly heavy rains in the northeast.
+The middle months of this season may hold particularly heavy rains in the northeast region.

 A Passport is needed for any foreigners staying in Thailand for less than 30 days.
 If you plan on staying longer a visa is required.
 Anyone who wants to travel over the border into Laos and Cambodia will need a visa.
 They can be obtained from the Laotian Embassy or Cambodian Embassy in Bangkok, The consulate at the city of Khon Kaen, and at offices near the Friendship Bridge in Nong Khai.